 Public Action frames are defined as public for all STAs, including those that are not in the BSS and MBSS.
 Self-protected Action frames, however, are used for relationship creation and maintenance between two specific STAs.
 Their public nature is incidental.

+The Mesh Peering Open frame, the Mesh Peering Confirm frame, and the Mesh Peering Close frame are referred to as mesh peering Management frames.

 A Self-protected Action field, in the field immediately after the Category field, differentiates the formats.
 The defined Self-protected Action frames are listed in Table 9-509 (Self-protected Action field values).